 With blue flag beaches, nice climate, and a big expat community, Antalya is of the best places in Turkey to buy a property.
 While it has amenities that big cities have, it also has coastal town vibes.
 Antalya is the third most popular destination among expats who decide to move to Turkey.

 Bodrum is another famous coastline in Turkey.
 This coastal town offers sea view villas, stone houses, and detached villas with big gardens.
 Thanks to its climate, it’s a great place to spend winters, too.
 Bodrum is also home to a big British expat community who have chosen to retire there.
+You can check out our Bodrum Real Estate article for further reading.

 Ankara, the capital city of Turkey, is another preferred destination among working expats.
 The property prices in Ankara are cheaper than in Istanbul so if you’re looking to live in a big city but don’t want to invest big amounts, you can also consider Ankara.
 It offers numerous shopping options, close to major attractions, and has many business opportunities.